teamscode/teamscode.github.io/_posts/contests/2020-11-03-fall-2020-virtual-programming-contest.md

 ---

-# Register Here!

 # Register for the Intermediate Division [here](https://teamscode-contest.xjoi.net/fall2020int). <br />
 # Register for the Advanced Division [here](https://teamscode-contest.xjoi.net/fall2020adv).
-_Note: Some participants have been having issues signing up at the below links.
-Please make sure to turn off your VPN when registering or email  [support@teamscode.com](mailto:support@teamscode.com) for help._
+_Note: Some participants have been having issues signing up at the above links when VPNs were on.
+Please make sure to turn off your VPN when registering or email  [contact@teamscode.com](mailto:support@teamscode.com) for help._

 # Basic Information #